acl-org/ethics-reading-list/README.md

 ## Tags

-We have tagged papers with several general tags.
+We have tagged papers with several topic tags and bibliographic type.
 These are indicative tags and not comprehensive.
 We accept pull requests to change them!

+#### By Topic

 ![General Resources](https://img.shields.io/badge/t-general%20resources-red)
 ![Biases](https://img.shields.io/badge/t-biases-pink)